gcamargo01/R2/README.md

 But it leaves two open questions:

-1. Is possible to bring all that benefits without problems?
-Or a container using some facility can do it better?
+1. Is it possible to obtain all the benefits without getting obstacles in our way?
+Or is it a better idea to use a container with POJOs (JBOSS, Spring, Camel)?

-2. And of course, even a little bug in this code may have a serious impact on exposed services.
+2. And of course, this project requires a proof of concept, and a lot of work in order to reach the required level of reliability to be used in the real world.

 This is my invitation to participate in this open source project.